-For all other BiocParallelParams, this method creates a vector of indices for X that divide the elements as evenly as possible given the number of workers.
+This method creates a vector of indices for X that divide the elements as evenly as possible given the number of bpworkers() and bptasks() of BPPARAM.
 Indices and data are passed to bplapply for parallel evaluation.
-SnowParam and MulticoreParam offer further control over the division of X through the tasks argument.
-See ?bptasks.

 The distinction between bovec and bplapply is that bplapply applies FUN to each element of X separately whereas bovec assumes the function is vectorized, e.g., c(FUN(x[1]), FUN(x[2])) is equivalent to FUN(x[1:2]).
 This approach can be more efficient than bplapply but requires the assumption that FUN takes a vector input and creates a vector output of the same length as the input which does not depend on partitioning of the vector.
 This behavior is consistent with parallel:::pvec and the ?pvec man page should be consulted for further details.